LilyStilson/media-backup-server/README.md

 2. Install dependencies
     - `npm install`
     - `yarn install`
+3. Put your files into `data` folder
-3. Run `node index.js` to start the server
+4. Run `node index.js` to start the server

 You also can manually trigger regeneration of missing thumbnails and datastore by running `node index.js --regenerate-datastore`.